classy-org/classy-node/README.md

 ## More information

+Classy Node was built by the developers at [Classy](https://classy.org) in San Diego, CA.

-Classy Node was heavily inspired by Stripe's awesome [stripe-node](https://github.com/stripe/stripe-node).
+The code was heavily inspired by Stripe's awesome [stripe-node](https://github.com/stripe/stripe-node).